Brian-Masse/UIUniversals/README.md

 **_Base Color_**

 These are your apps default base colors.
-These show up in backgrounds of buttons, text, views.
+These show up in backgrounds of buttons, text, and views.
 They should generally be neutral and unintrusive colors.
 You can and should set individual values for light and dark mode.

 ```
 public static var baseLight = makeColor( 245, 234, 208 )